 - a) When a trip is booked, a pick-up and drop-off address must be provided.
-Pickups and drop-offs are made to the inside of the first set of accessible doors.
-Operators do not escort customers to specific doctor offices, hospital wards, etc. - b) Pick-ups and drop-offs are made at front doors, unless otherwise specified.

-- c) Customers cannot book trips to places that are closed and expect to be left outside until the building opens as operators must ensure all customers are escorted through the first accessible door. - d) Drop-off location changes cannot be made by the operator.
+Pick-ups and drop-offs are made to the inside of the first set of accessible doors.
+Operators do not escort customers to specific doctor offices, hospital wards, etc. - b) Pick-ups and drop-offs are made at front doors, unless otherwise specified. - c) Customers cannot book trips to places that are closed and expect to be left outside until the building opens as operators must ensure all customers are escorted through the first accessible door.
+If this happens, the customer will be returned to their point of origin. - d) Drop-off location changes cannot be made by the operator.
 A call must be made to a clerk to determine if a different drop-off location can be arranged. - e) When booking trips to or from facilities with several entrances, such as strip malls, customers must specify the door from which they are to be picked-up or dropped-off.
-Paratransit picks-up and drops-off customers at specific doors at shopping centres, hospitals and event complexes (See Designated Doors Section IV-9, page 20). - f) Paratransit uses a 20-minute pick-up window for trips.
+Paratransit picks-up and drops-off customers at specific doors at shopping centres, hospitals and event complexes (See Designated Doors Section IV-9). - f) Paratransit uses a 20-minute pick-up window for trips.
 This means that vehicles can arrive 10 minutes before or after a scheduled pick-up time and be considered on time.
 For example, if a customer has a 9:20 a.m. pick-up time, the vehicle can arrive between 9:10 a.m. and 9:30 a.m. - g) If the vehicle arrives more than 10 minutes past a scheduled pick-up time, it is considered late.
 If possible, paratransit will attempt to call and advise customers if the vehicle is going to be late.
 If the vehicle arrives more than 10 minutes before a scheduled pick-up window, it is considered early. - h) Customers are expected to be at their pick-up location 10 minutes before the scheduled pick-up time.
 Customers are also expected to wait 10 minutes after the scheduled pick-up time. - i) Operators will wait for five minutes.
 If customers are not ready after this fiveminute wait, the operator will radio the clerk for approval to leave.
 If the operator is early, he or she will wait until 10 minutes before a scheduled pick-up time and then wait an additional five minutes.
 Some examples are: - i.
 A scheduled pick-up time is 10:30 a.m.
 The vehicle arrives at 10:15 a.m.
 The vehicle is early.
 It should not have arrived before 10:20 a.m.
+The

-The operator will wait until 10:20 a.m. and then wait five more minutes, after which the vehicle may leave at 10:25. - ii.
+- operator will wait until 10:20 a.m. and then wait five more minutes, after which the vehicle may leave at 10:25. - ii.
 A scheduled pick-up time is 10:30 a.m.
 The vehicle arrives at 10:40 a.m.
 The vehicle is on time as it has arrived within the pick-up window.
 The operator will wait for five minutes after which the vehicle may leave.
+The bus will still wait for five minutes even if it is late